Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule: Causal Roadmap

 \subsection{Data and Models}

-Structural causal models (SCM) will be used to describe the process that gives rise to variables that are observed (endogenous) and not observed (exogenous).
-The random variables in the SCM (denoted $\mathcal{M}^F$) follow the joint distribution $P_{U,X}$.
+Structural causal models (SCM, denoted $\mathcal{M}^F$) will be used to describe the process that gives rise to variables that are observed (endogenous) and not observed (exogenous).
+The random variables in the SCM follow the joint distribution $P_{U,X}$; the SCM describes the set of possible distributions for $P_{U,X}$.
 The endogenous variables are the covariates $W \in \mathcal{W}$, binary treatment $A \in \mathcal{A} = \{0,1\}$, and outcome $Y \in \mathbb{R}$.
 Exogenous variables are denoted $U = (U_W, U_A, U_Y)$.
 The following structural equations illustrate dependency between the variables:

 Because we will be focusing on data where treatment is randomly assigned (as in the ``Interventions" trial), the above model can be modified by letting $U_A \sim Bernoulli(p=0.5)$ and $A=U_A$.